saucelabs/sauce-school/codelabs/Module3_APITesting.md

 : If you plan on re-using code snippets from the Vault, make sure those variables remain consistent across each test.
 Also note that if you add an input set or global parameter with the same name, those values will override what is saved in the Vault.

 ### Exercise: Use the Vault to Store a Snippet
-To add a snippet to your account.
+To add a snippet to your account:
 1. Select the elements you wish to store (hold **SHIFT** and click _first and last elements_ to select a range).
 1. Open the Vault side Menu.
 Then select the `+` icon next to **Snippets**:
    <img src="assets/apif-mod3/select-snippets.png" alt="Select Snippets" />